top of page

 Why the Roth IRA is one of my favorite investment accounts!

-One cool benefit is that non-working spouses can also open a Roth IRA as long as their spouse keeps working.
-The maximum this year (2023) is $6500 and this can be made in one transaction or several transactions over the course of the year.
-You can set up automatic withdrawals from your checking or savings account to your Roth account monthly.
+One cool benefit is that non-working or stay-at-home spouses can also open a Roth IRA.
+The maximum contribution this year (2024) is $7000, which can be made in one transaction or several transactions over the course of the year.
+You can set up automatic withdrawals from your checking or savings account to your Roth account monthly (If you meet the income limit).

-At age 59 and 1/2, all contributions can be withdrawn from a Roth IRA as long as the account has been opened for at least 5 years.
-Now, you don't have to withdraw all the funds from a Roth IRA at age 59 and 1/2.
-You can gradually withdraw funds as you see fit with no penalty.
+At age 59 and 1/2, you can begin withdrawals from a Roth IRA if the account has been opened for at least 5 years.
+You can also choose to withdraw all the funds from a Roth IRA at age 59 and 1/2 if you need it.

-The only drawback is that high-income earners who make more than $153,000 as single filers and $228,000 as married couples have to use what is called the back-door method.
-This method requires you to open another account called the traditional IRA to use as a pass-through account.
-You simply open a traditional IRA account at the same broker you hold your Roth IRA, you deposit the amount you intend to contribute (hopefully the maximum of $6500) and once the cash settles (usually within 3-5 days), you immediately transfer or roll it over to your Roth IRA.
-This is the entirety of the back-door method.
+The only drawback is that high-income earners who make more than $146,000 as single filers or $230,000 as a married couple, have to use the back-door method.
+This method requires you to open another account called the traditional IRA, which is used as a pass-through account (You simply open a traditional IRA account at the same broker you hold your Roth IRA, you then deposit $7000, and once the cash settles, you immediately roll it into Roth IRA.
+This is essentially the back-door method.

 That's it folks, let me know if you like the Roth IRA as much as I do.